 Read More

-Olfactory Reference Disorder (ORD) or known as Olfactory Reference Syndrome is characterized by a preoccupation with emitting a foul or offensive body odour that is not perceived by others.
+Olfactory Reference Disorder (ORD) is characterised by a preoccupation with emitting a foul or offensive body odour that is not perceived by others.

 Read More

-Body Integrity Identity Disorder (BIID) is a term used to describe individuals who desire one or more digits or limbs to be amputated
+Body Integrity Identity Disorder (BIID) is a term used to describe those who desire one or more digits or limbs to be amputated, as they believe these are not part of their ‘self’.

 Read More

-Body image concerns that may amount to symptoms of BDD are common in a severe or emotionally unstable personality disorder known as Borderline Personality Disorder or BPD
+Body Image concerns that may amount to symptoms of BDD are common in an emotionally unstable personality disorder known as Borderline Personality Disorder (BPD).

 Read More